 Toilet drains are commonly affected by tree roots entering the drainage, use of too much toilet paper, use of baby wipes, use of kitchen towel, foreign objects being flushed down the toilet (toys), or broken drain pipes.
 All these problems end up causing the toilet to either partially or fully block up.

 The good thing is that most toilet blockages are preventable and that 90% of all toilet blockages can be fixed with a plunger.
 If the plunger doesn’t work, then it is time to call your local plumber and they can either use an electric eel or jet rod to clear the blockage.
 If the blockage is reoccurring, then it is advisable to get a look at your drain with a camera to see why your drain keeps blocking up.

-Now that your drain cleaning is done, and the drain is free, you are to follow the following simple rules;
+Now that your drain cleaning is done, and the drain is blockage-free, you need to follow these simple rules:

 - Do not use paper towels in the toilet

 - Do not use baby wipes in the toilet

 - Do not let the kids flush toys down the toilet

 - At the first sign of a drain problem, call an expert before it gets worse.